pattonsgirl/CEG2350/docs/Labs/Lab07/Instructions.md

 2. Download an ISO (installation image) for a **Linux** distribution with desktop environment of your choice.
     - The point is to go through the installation process. *Do not download and use a pre-built VM image for this lab*.
 You may switch to that on your own time.
     - Recommended options include: Ubuntu Desktop, LUbuntu, Linux Mint, Elementary, Kali, Pop OS
         - See [DistroWatch](https://distrowatch.com/) for a comprehensive site about all possible distros
+    - Graphics Troubleshooting
+        - If you see an error about video memory / have a blank screen, power off the VM and chnage the following **Display** settings:
+            - Video Memory - 128 MB (max it out)
+            - Graphics Controller - VMSVGA
+                - try VBoxSVGA if the other is still not showing your screen

 3. Create a *new* Virtual Machine.
 Choose your downloaded iso to install from.
     - Pay attention to minimum hardware specifications for the guest operating system you choose.
 They will guide the minimum hardware you need to assign to the VM for good enough performance.